Timekeepers

 Check the watch you have been assigned is in good working order and that you are familiar with the functions of the watch.
 If you require assistance ask the CTK to help.

-Electronic timing: When electronic timing is being used you will need to decide with your Chief Lane Timekeeper which backup button you are to use and where you will position it after each race.
+Electronic timing: When electronic timing is being used you will need to decide between the Timekeeper's, who will press the backup button.

 Your backup button should be operated with the hand you write with.